Rajasthan: Congress sniffs a plot to destabilise its government

 It may be recalled that the Congress chief whip in the assembly, Mahesh Joshi had approached the anti-corruption bureau seeking a probe into the charges of inducements being offered to his party MLAs.
 He has however not named anyone.

 In the Rajasthan Assembly, out of the 200 seats, the Congress has 107 MLAs, including the six who defected to the party from the BSP.
-Further the Congress also has the support of 13 independent MLAs.
+Further, Congress also has the support of 13 independent MLAs.